Gay athletes are making history at the 2018 Winter Olympics

 Rippon is one of two openly gay American athletes to represent team USA for the first time in the Winter Olympics, along with freestyle skiing's Gus Kenworthy.

-Rippon hasn't shied away from mixing sports and politics when it comes to his orientation.
+Initially, the pair did not shy away from mixing sports with politics.

 In January, Rippon criticized the White House for tapping US Vice President Mike Pence to lead the official American delegation to the 2018 Winter Olympic opening ceremony, according to USA Today.
 After he made those comments, USA Today reported that Rippon declined a request to meet with Pence.
-The Vice President's office later said he never reached out to set up a conversation with Rippon.
+The vice president's office later said he never reached out to set up a conversation with Rippon.

+After the opening ceremony, Kenworthy trolled Pence with a photo of him and Rippon with a caption that included, "Eat your heart out, Pence."

+On Tuesday, though, Rippon said he didn't want the controversy to define his Olympics experience or distract from the games.

 "The reason that I wanted to come out in such a public way was, like, in the hopes of helping people that were struggling in the same position that I struggled with for most of my life, in the closet," Kentworthy told Us Weekly.